mohamed-mostafa-1/Smart-Switch/README.md

 # Smart Switch

-The **Smart Switch** system enables remote and local control of AC-powered appliances—such as lamps—via multiple user interfaces, including a mobile app, website dashboard, Smart Ring, and a physical pushbutton.
+The **Smart Switch** system enables remote and local control of AC-powered appliances such as lamps via multiple user interfaces, including a mobile app, website dashboard, Smart Ring, and a physical pushbutton.
 Designed for portability and user convenience, it integrates both hardware and software components to provide seamless IoT-based control.

 ---